About PARK INN BY RADISSON KATOWICE

 Visit the Silesian Zoological Garden, test your climbing skills at Silesian Rope Park or enjoy the scenery from the 15-meter-high cable railway Elka.

 Hotel Park Inn by Radisson Katowice offers modern rooms with fast free Wi-Fi and a fitness centre and two saunas.
 The hotel houses Kuchnia Otwarta Restauracja.
 Hotel is situated close to the city center within easy reach to all major routes.
-The international Conference Centre and the sports and events venue, Spodek, is only a 6-minute drive awal; Silesia City Center 4 min away.
+The international Conference Centre and the sports and events venue, Spodek, is only a 6-minute drive awal; Silesia City Centre 4 min away.
 Hotel is located next to Silesian Park (100 m), one of Europe’s largest parks.
 All air-conditioned rooms have stylish interiors and an LCD TV.
 Each room has a modern bathroom with a bath and a hairdryer.
 Complimentary bottled water is also provided.
 A varied buffet breakfast is served every morning at the Kuchnia Otwarta Restaurant which serves traditional Silesian and Polish cuisine with dishes comprising only fresh ingredients.
 Dishes are served by cooks in compliance with the principles of the French servicing.
 Guests can also enjoy a drink and snacks at the bar.

 KATOWICE CHRISTMAS MARKETS